You can thrive in the gig economy

 Thrive in the gig economy with these 10 crucial skills

 Based on our 20 years of research on workplace motivation, we’ve identified 48 motivations that shape how you operate at work.
+If you want to join the gig economy to earn extra money, it's imperative to develop your technical skills, as well as your soft skills.

 1. Initiation: We found that those highly motivated toward initiation don’t wait around for someone else to take charge—they quickly jump in and get to work.
 They feel energized by opportunities.
 These are traits you’ll need as a gig worker because when a gig opp comes through on your app, you may have only seconds to claim it before someone else does.

-6. Some Assertiveness: Assertiveness refers to the level of importance you place on rules and standards and how comfortable you are telling others what’s expected of them.
+6. Assertiveness: Assertiveness refers to the level of importance you place on rules and standards and how comfortable you are telling others what’s expected of them.
 Since you’ll be working solo and not managing any employees, a high level of assertiveness isn’t necessary.
 As a gig worker, though, you’ll need at least some assertiveness because you’ll need to be your own advocate—no one else is going to speak up for you.
 Additionally, our research found that assertiveness is positively correlated with profitability.

 7. Money: Our research found that successful entrepreneurs have a high focus on money—but this doesn’t mean you’re in it only for the cash.
 Rather, it means that you’re motivated to work on the commercial and financial side of the business.
-You’ll be focused on profit and loss and margins.
+You’ll be focused on profit, loss, and margins.
 This is essential because one of the biggest challenges as a gig worker is getting enough gigs to make it financially viable.
 You don’t want to max out your hours only to find out that you’re still not making enough to pay the bills.

-8. Low in consistency: Those high in the consistency motivation are skeptical in decision-making and feel the need to check their work again and again.
-This is great for customer service, quality control or any role with a high need for consistent safety standards.
+8. Low in consistency: Those high in consistency motivation are skeptical in decision-making and feel the need to check their work again and again.
+This is great for providing excellent customer service, quality control, or any role with a high need for consistent safety standards.
 But with the fast-paced and short-term nature of the gig economy, you don’t have time for endless checking—you need to get the job done and move on to the next.
 If you want to make it as a gig worker, you’ll probably find it easier to be in the middle or lower range of consistency.

-Even if these skills don’t come naturally to you, you can still succeed in the gig economy!
+ven if these skills don’t come naturally to you, you can still succeed in the gig economy!
 Through awareness and coaching, you can develop these skills over time.

 Are you going gig?

-From grocery delivery to rideshares to homestays, we’ll all probably be users of the gig economy at some point.
+From grocery delivery to rideshares to freelance graphic design, we’ll all probably be users of the gig economy at some point.
 Whether you decide to join in as a gig worker is a decision you’ll have to make.
 While taking on contract jobs gives you the autonomy to be your own boss and allows you to be selective with projects, it comes with challenges.
 Arming yourself with the above ten skills will boost your chances of success.

 Regardless of its ups and downs, the gig economy is here to stay.
 Will you sign up for it?